kausarahmad/FYP/README.md

 ## Chatbot Module
 With the model trained, the next step was to develop a chatbot that understood natural language and was able to initiate human-like conversation that was engaging as well as informative for the person using the chatbot.
 To achieve both of our goals, we utilized the Rasa module available in Python.
 ## Web Application
-The web application is integrated with the Rasa chatbot and its front-end is designed with the help of JavaScript, HTML, and CSS.
+The web application is integrated with the Rasa chatbot through its REST API and its front-end is designed with the help of JavaScript, HTML, and CSS.
 ## Mobile Application
-The mobile application is also integrated with the chatbot in a manner similar to that of the web application and is designed with the help of Flutter.
+The mobile application is integrated with the chatbot through socketio and is designed with the help of Flutter.